1. Toward an Internet Ontology

 We could read 1 as being obviously true.
 A few clicks and a real package arrives at your door.
 Your online life on Lyft brings a meatspace car and driver to your door.
 The online life of some Russian operatives can bring a meatspace man to the White House.
 But these claims are consistent with the ontological prioritization of the offline world.
 On such a view, perhaps the offline world acquires its reality from the effects it has in the real world.
 It is real only insofar as it reaches into the real world.
 Zuckerberg appears to assume something like this.

 But with reflection we see that, though there are indeed distinctions to be made, we cannot justify any ontological prioritization.
 The online/offline distinction does not correspond to distinct levels of reality.
 Which aspects of a Lyft order are not in the real world?
 At which point are Russian hackers not doing something in the real world?
 Where do your clicks on Amazon take place?
+And what would the process of “reaching into” the real world (from somewhere not real?) even look like?

 The superior view is 2.
 We can also read the views as consistent with each other: the online world affects the offline world because it is real.
-To be more precise, it is not that both worlds affect each other but that there is only one world, and in it, some actions involve particular technological innovations.
+To be more precise, it is not that both worlds affect each other but that there is only one world, and in it, some actions involve particular technologies.
 We say those actions take place online.
 There are no grounds for ontological demotion.

 Again, we are able to make distinctions.
 There are different forms of human interaction, some of which involve the internet.
 There is undoubtedly a difference between talking to someone through Twitter direct messages and talking to their physical face.
 You might even prefer one over the other (though I encourage you to be critical about why).
 The internet enables new forms of counterfeit.
 The difference, however, does not constitute two levels of reality.
 One is no more real than the other.
 It is not that you’re having a truly real conversation when you’re sitting with the person but not when you’re texting, emailing, or handwriting letters.
 Ask yourself what marker of reality a text conversation lacks.